runs0n-dc/Assignment_OnlineSales.Ai/README.md

  * It also contains a .png which is a SCREENSHOT to show the running code and the o/p generated .(.png need to be downloaded from Github to view first).
  * It also contains a .txt file that contains the actual code written in MySQL Workbench.

+Task-2:
+* Task 2 folder contains a file code_task2_jupyterNotebook.ipynb which can be run on Jupyter Notebook after importing the respective CSV files.
+*  It also contains a .png which is a SCREENSHOT to show the running code and the o/p generated .(.png need to be downloaded from Github to view first).

+Task-3:
+*